the0nlysud0/LeTexEditor/README.md

 # LeTexEditor 📝

 LeTexEditor is a lightweight OpenGL-based text editor built with C++, GLFW, and FreeType.
-It supports text rendering with zooming and scrolling, and provides basic input handling through a custom `InputSystem`.
+It supports text rendering with zooming and scrolling, and provides basic input handling.

 ## Features